-- 1. In both the floor plan view and Overview window, Zoom in on the back right corner of the Terrain Perimeter. - Click in the floor plan view window to make it the active view and select Terrain> Terrain Walls> Straight Retaining Wall .
-Next:
+- 1. In both the plan view and Overview windows, Zoom in on the back right corner of the Terrain Perimeter.

-- Click on the setback polyline, just below the lowest angled Elevation Line. - Drag in a downward direction, following the path of the setback line. - Before the retaining wall preview outline reaches the horizontal Elevation Line, release the mouse button.

-3. With the Straight Retaining Wall [22] tool still selected:
+- Click on the setback polyline, just below the lowest angled Elevation Line. - Drag in a downward direction, following the path of the setback line. - Before the retaining wall preview outline reaches the horizontal Elevation Line, release the mouse button. - 3.
+With the Straight Retaining Wall tool still selected:

 - Move the mouse pointer over the top end of the new Retaining Wall. - Click and drag upwards and to the left to draw a new angled Retaining Wall. - When the Status Bar reports that the angle of the new wall is 15°, release the mouse button. - 4.
-Select Window > Fill Window or Zoom out until entire top setback line can be seen.

-5. Select the angled retaining wall, then click and drag its left end edit handle until it reaches the top setback line.
+Select Window> Fill Window 💟 or Zoom Q out until entire top setback line can be seen. - 5.
+Select the angled retaining wall, then click and drag its left end edit handle until it reaches the top setback line.